-Makeup Artistry Training in London
+Makeup Artistry Training

-Choosing a Makeup College
+Choosing a College to Train in Make Artistry

 If you’ve finished school or you’re looking to change your career, you’re in the right place.
 Makeup artistry is fun, full of creativity and with lots of career options.
 Choosing a makeup college defines your career.
 But with so many different types of makeup institutions to choose from it helps to have some guidance.
 This guide is for school leavers and applicants looking to choose a college.
 It helps define terminology and provides a list of things to consider in picking the right makeup course.

 - Beauty Schools

 - Makeup Schools and Makeup Academies